pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Thoughts:** I'm so lazy and unfocused.
 In the back of my mind I know I what I need to do (put in the time and get confident with everything I'm learning), and it haunts me until I sit down and put in the work.
 Then I feel great.

+### Day 7: June 10, 2019, Monday

+**Today's Progress**: Added product cards/pricing to the fCC product landing page and watched a few more videos in the Udemy Web Developer Bootcamp course.

+**Thoughts:** One of the first times where I wasn't staring at the clock waiting until I had 'put my time in for the day.'
+I was engaged in the creating/coding process and was enjoying putting things together and tweaking everything until it looked how I wanted.
+Good stuff!